chnm/thatcamp-org/wp-content/plugins/jetpack-lite/readme.txt

 === Jetpack Lite ===
 Contributors: samuelaguilera
-Tags: WordPress.com, statistics, stats, views, shortlinks, wp.me Requires at least: 3.1
+Tags: WordPress.com, statistics, stats, views, shortlinks, wp.me, json Requires at least: 3.1
-Tested up to: 3.4.2
+Tested up to: 3.5.1
-Stable tag: 1.7
+Stable tag: 2.1.2

 A NOT official "lite" fork of Jetpack plugin containing only Stats and WP.me Shortlinks modules.
 All other modules removed (files and code).